-In this section, you’re gonna get some highlights and more importantly comparison with Teachable as a platform.
+In this section, you’re gonna get some highlights and more importantly comparison with Teachable as a learning management system.

-- Podia has a dedicated Digital Product selling platform that allows you to sell your informational products
+- Podia is a dedicated Digital Product selling platform that allows you to sell your informational products, webinars, and coachings.

 It also has limited design flexibility, unlike the power editor that Teachable comes with.

-If you are in a dilemma to choose between Podia and Teachable, read my complete review to make a better buying decision.
+If you are in a dilemma to choosing between Podia and Teachable, read my complete comparison to make a better buying decision.

-I can treat this a much closer alternative to Teachable, although it costs quite a lot.
+I can treat this as a much closer alternative to Teachable, although it costs quite a lot.